 $ cat mongodb-service.yaml

 Setting File Descriptor & User Process LimitsWhen deploying the MongoDB Replica Set on GKE Kubernetes, as demonstrated in the current GitHub project gke-mongodb-demo, you may notice some warning about "rlimits" in the output of each containerised mongod's logs.
 These log entries can be viewed by running the following command:

 2017-06-27T12:35:22.018+0000 I CONTROL [initandlisten] ** WARNING: soft rlimits too low. rlimits set to 29980 processes, 1000000 files.
 Number of processes should be at least 500000 : 0.5 times number of files.

 Unfortunately, thus far, I've not established an appropriate way to the enforce these thresholds using GKE Kubernetes.
 This topic will possibly be the focus of a blog post for another day.
 However, I thought that it would be informative to highlight the issue here, with the supporting context, to allow others the chance to resolve it first.

-SummaryIn this blog post I’ve provided some methods for addressing certain best practices when deploying a MongoDB Replica Set to GKE's Kubernetes platform.
+SummaryIn this blog post I’ve provided some methods for addressing certain best practices when deploying a MongoDB Replica Set to the Google Kubernetes Engine.
 Although this post does not provide an exhaustive list of best practice solutions, I hope it proves useful for others (and myself) to build upon, in the future.